jrodriguezh/jrodriguezh/README.md

 I have spents my last six years working in a hospital :hospital: using virtual reality :milky\_way: and mobile apps :iphone: as a tool to neurorehabilitate people with acquired brain injury 🧠.
 Two years ago, my passion for learning new things, led me to start learning programming, so i decided to change my career path and become a professional Software Engineer.

-2 years learning programming :computer:
+2 years learning to code :computer:

 28 years enjoying life :smiley:

 *   🌍  I'm based in Madrid, Spain.
 *   ✉️  You can contact me at [jrodhdev@gmail.com](mailto:jrodhdev@gmail.com)
-*   :bulb:  I'm learning Native Apps Develop.
+*   💡  I'm learning Native Apps Develop.
+*   👨‍🎓 I'm trying to improve my english skills.
-*   ⚡  Cofounder of Kawaiikiwis eSports
+*   ⚡  Cofounder of Kawaiikiwis eSports.

 ### Skills<p align="left">